Global Drug Policy Observatory

 Tim Bingham is a researcher on emerging drug trends and on-line drug market places.
 He has authored and co-authored a number of journal articles on these issues (http://timbingham.ie/research/), with a recent focus on the ‘Dark Web’ and the on-line drug commerce site Silk Road.
 These include Surfing the Silk Road’: A study of users’ experiences and Responsible vendors, intelligent consumers: Silk Road, the online revolution in drug trading, in the International Journal of Drug Policy.
 In 2013 he was a member of an expert panel at the Drug Policy Alliance Conference in Colorado on new and emerging drugs and presented to the European Monitoring Centre on Drugs and Drug Addiction on the Silk Road market place, the developments of drug markets and crime and supply reduction. http://www.slideshare.net/binghamtim/emcdda-silk-road-an-online-market-place1 Tim holds a BA Honours in Applied Addiction Studies and a Diploma in the Psychology in Criminal Behaviour and is a visiting lecturer to a number of Universities in Ireland.

-Constanza is a PhD candidate in International Relations at the Universitat Pompeu Fabra.
-Her work focuses on political economy of illicit drugs and international drug control policies.
-She was visiting scholar at the University of Miami and the Trans-Border Institute, University of San Diego and carried out fieldwork on drug policies in the US, Peru, Mexico and the US-Mexican border.
+Constanza Sánchez Avilés is a PhD candidate in International Relations at the Universitat Pompeu Fabra (UPF) and received her LL.M. at the UPF and M.A. in International Relations at the Barcelona Institute of International Studies (IBEI).
+From 2007 to 2013 she worked as Teaching Assistant at the Department of Public International Law and International Relations at the UPF, where she completed her master thesis, entitled "The US war on drugs in Latin America.
+A study of new forms of hegemonic action".
+Her work focuses on political economy of illicit drugs, transnational organized crime and national and international drug control policies.
+She has been visiting scholar at the University of Miami (2010) and the Trans-Border Institute at the University of San Diego (2012) and did fieldwork on drug policies in Peru, United States, Mexico and the US-Mexican border.

 Emily Crick, GDPO Research Associate